Kingxukai/linux/Documentation/security/digsig.rst

 		char		mpi[0];
 	} __packed;

-keyid equals to SHA1[12-19] over the total key content.
+keyid equals to SHA1[12-19] over the woke total key content.
 Signature header is used as an input to generate a signature.
 Such approach insures that key or signature header could not be changed.
 It protects timestamp from been changed and can be used for rollback